seedante/CardAnimation/README.md

 Transform affects view's frame, but do nothing to view's center and bounds.

-**Make flip animation background not transparent**
+#### Flip animation with non-transparent background

 Use a subview, and change the container view's background color to what color you want.

 When the container view is vertical to screen, make the subview hidden, and after the container view back, make subview visible.

-**Rotation Animation Bug in action method**
+#### Rotation Animation Bug in action method

     let flipTransform = CATransform3DRotate(CATransform3DIdentity, CGFloat(-M_PI), 1, 0, 0)
     UIView.animateWithDuration(0.3, {
       view.layer.transform = flipTransform
     })

 The animation will not execute and the view just change if you execute above code in an action method, like clip a button.
-You could use 'CGFloat(-M_PI) * 0.99' to fix this.

-Or, use UIView key frame animation, this transform works fine in key frame animation.

-**To-Do List**

-~~1.reuse card view~~

-2.reorder card view

-3.delete and add card view with pan gesture
+UIView keyFrame animation works fine.